eventbrite/javascript/react/README.md

 ### `className` prop

-Avoid defining a `className` prop for a component as its intent can be ambiguous.
-Will it overwrite the `className` set on the component's top-level node?
-Will it be merged in with the `className` set on the top-level node?
+Avoid defining a `className` prop for a component because its intent can be ambiguous.
+Will it overwrite the `className` set on the component's top-level node or be merged with it?

-Ideally a parent component should not be controlling the styling of a child component, so specifying a child's `className` prop should be unnecessary.
+Ideally, a parent component does not control a child component’s styling, so don’t specify a child's `className` prop.
 The child component should be 100% in charge of its visual display.

 However, you may need to control the layout/positioning of a child component within a parent component.
-In this situation, the best solution is to wrap the child component in a `<div>` or `<span>` that the parent _does_ control so that the positioning styling can be added to that wrapper node.
+If so, wrap the child component in a `<div>` or `<span>` that the parent _does_ control, and add the positioning styling to that wrapper node.

 In the limited cases where the wrapper node solution doesn't work, the child component can expose a `__containerClassName` prop, which the parent can specify to add layout-based CSS class(es) to.
-The prop begins with dunder (`__`) to indicate that it is an exceptional case so that in can easily be spotted in code review.
+The prop begins with dunder (`__`) to indicate that it is an exceptional case, so that in can easily be spotted in code review.

 ```js
 // good (parent uses wrapper `<div>` to position child)